 Majority of patients are adolescent or young adult athletes.
 Main joints involved include the knee, ankle, and radiocapitellar joint of the elbow.
 Bilateral in up to 25%.

-Variable presentation: traumatic or atraumatic, insidious onset, non-specific joint pain, exacerbation of symptoms with exercise (especially stair- or hill-climbing), recurrent effusion, catching or locking.
+Variable presentation: traumatic or atraumatic, insidious onset, non-specific joint pain, exacerbation of symptoms with exercise (especially stair- or hill-climbing), recurrent effusion, catching, or locking.

 While the aetiology remains unclear, early recognition is essential as many treatment options exist.